surajvm1/surajv311.github.io/_posts/2025-05-31-kafka-consumers.md

 Possible solutions would've been:

 - Increase the Timeout.
 We could relax a lot of other configs as well to handle other scenarios.
+List of configurations for [reference](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md).
 ```python
 config = {
     'max.poll.interval.ms': 900000  # 15 minutes